scm-lopez/PLAMS/doc/source/interfaces/mopac.rst

 .. currentmodule:: scm.plams.interfaces.adfsuite.mopac

 MOPAC (Molecular Orbital PACkage) is a semiempirical quantum chemistry program based on NDDO approximation.
 More information about MOPAC can be found on its `official website <http://openmopac.net/>`_.
-MOPAC is also distributed as a part of ADFSuite, where it is integrated with suite's graphical interface.
+MOPAC is also distributed as a part of Amsterdam Modeling Suite, where it is integrated with suite's graphical interface.

 PLAMS features a basic MOPAC interface defined with classes |MOPACJob| and |MOPACResults|.